mischov/gate/README.md

             [gate.handler :refer [defhandler]]))

 ;; A Gate handler is some function that accepts a Ring request.
-;; Gate attempts to concert whatever a handler returns into a ;; Ring response.
+;; Gate attempts to convert whatever a handler returns into a ;; Ring response.

 (defn hello-handler